lkesteloot/unsong/unsong.md

 “Gonna hide from me, are you?” she shouted at him.
 “I can tear this whole dimension apart if I have to!
 Give up!”

-[Aaron], said Ana.
-[I think I have a plan.
+[open-bracket]Aaron], said Ana. [open-bracket]I think I have a plan.
 Give me the Vital Name.]

-[What?
+[open-bracket]What?
 Why?]

 The Drug Lord was trying to rearrange Jane’s NAME into MANE, the Latin word for a dead spirit.
 He was having some success, and already the dead spirits of the city floor were coming to his aid, swarming Jane, who sliced through them with her magic sword but seemed a bit outnumbered.
 She tried to wrench the word back into NAME, but the Drug Lord held firm.

-[Look, I know this sounds crazy.
+[open-bracket]Look, I know this sounds crazy.
 But the Drug Lord’s in my mind.
 And that means I’m in his.
 You’ll notice it too when you’ve been here a little longer.
 We’re not supposed to be in this realm intact, we should be manes like the others, he’s left us intact so he can get the Name from us, but I’m starting to…know the things that he knows.
 This dimension.
 It’s part of his mind.
 But not only part of his mind.
 He built it.
 If I can give it a soul, it becomes separate from him, it’ll drag him out.
 I think there’s just enough of Jinxiang’s NAME left to make it work.]

-[That is the craziest idea I have ever heard, and it was my crazy idea that got us into this whole mess.]
+[open-bracket]That is the craziest idea I have ever heard, and it was my crazy idea that got us into this whole mess.]

-[I know it sounds ridiculous, but I can see it.
+[open-bracket]I know it sounds ridiculous, but I can see it.
 It’s what he’s thinking right now.
 He’s terrified of it.]

-[I don’t even know the Name!]
+[open-bracket]I don’t even know the Name!]

-[That’s the other thing.
+[open-bracket]That’s the other thing.
 I can see how he’s going to piece it together, once he has both of our misinterpretations.
 I think I can do the same.]

 Jane and the Drug Lord’s tug-of-war over MANE shattered the word into a thousand AMENs.
 Jane tried to piece together SHEM, Hebrew “name”, by turning the S into an SH, but the manes wouldn’t cooperate.
 She scowled and slashed them into pieces with her sword, only for the Drug Lord to almost knock her off balance.

-[Ana, this is seriously the craziest thing I’ve ever heard.
+[open-bracket]Ana, this is seriously the craziest thing I’ve ever heard.
 Not to mention that if I told you the Name, the Drug Lord, who’s listening in on us for sure, would overheard.]

-[The Drug Lord can’t use Names himself.
+[open-bracket]The Drug Lord can’t use Names himself.
 He’d have to find a human to use it for him.
 If Jinxiang can kill him before then…]

-[You can’t kill the Drug Lord!]
+[open-bracket]You can’t kill the Drug Lord!]

-[Aaron.
+[open-bracket]Aaron.
 Please.
 Do you trust me?]

 In brilliance born of desperation, Jane dropped to the ground and touched the ball court, drawing out the essence of the ancient Mesoamerican ball game.
 From the first two and the last two letters of MESOAMERICAN, she got another NAME, and used the Fulminant Name on the Drug Lord again.
 Another body gone.
 Another body springing up in seconds.
 But this time she was ready.
 She lunged at him with Sigh.
 They started fighting physically now, sword against cane.

-[I trust <i>Ana</i>,] I said.
-[But I just realized that a lot of things would make more sense if this voice were actually the Drug Lord.]
+[open-bracket]I trust <i>Ana</i>,] I said. [open-bracket]But I just realized that a lot of things would make more sense if this voice were actually the Drug Lord.]

-[Aaron!] she pled.
-[Please!
+[open-bracket]Aaron!] she pled. [open-bracket]Please!
 Orca the covenant!
 Shabbatlenose dolphin!
 Manatee of manatees, all is manatee!]

-[You already used the first one before.
+[open-bracket]You already used the first one before.
 And the second one is terrible.
 And the third one isn’t even about whales.]

-[It’s about marine mammals!]
+[open-bracket]It’s about marine mammals!]
 Ana thought.
 There was a tinge of desperation to it.

-[You cannot serve both God and mammal] I quoted at her.
+[open-bracket]You cannot serve both God and mammal] I quoted at her.

-[Aaron, please!
+[open-bracket]Aaron, please!
 This is serious!
 We met one night while I was on a ladder and you were working at Cash for God!
 When you said you loved me, I made you eat a habanero pepper!
 The last time we talked you were in a hotel room and you said you went kayaking with a pretty girl!]

-[All things that the Drug Lord could know if he could read your mind.]
+[open-bracket]All things that the Drug Lord could know if he could read your mind.]

 Jane had drawn up another Name from somewhere and used the Avalanche Name, trying to collapse the pyramid.
 Bits of it crumbled off, but overall it held firm.
 The Drug Lord was trying to summon more of the dead grey spirits to his aid.

-[Anything I can say is something the Drug Lord could know if he read my mind!
+[open-bracket]Anything I can say is something the Drug Lord could know if he read my mind!
 I could tell you my deepest loves and fears, how much you mean to me, what I felt when I said I was coming to rescue you.
 I could preach to you about theodicy, say things that are so Ana no one else in the world would ever come up with them.
 And you could still just say the Drug Lord was reading my mind, or was running my mind for his own purposes, or had taken over my mind.
 I agree.
 There’s nothing I can do to prove anything to you.
 Sometimes you have to have faith.
 My name is Ana Thurmond and I am your friend.
 You trusted me enough to sacrifice everything to come here.
 Please trust me now.]

-[I’ll trust you,] I thought [if you can answer me one question]
+[open-bracket]I’ll trust you,] I thought [open-bracket]if you can answer me one question]

-[What?]
+[open-bracket]What?]

-[Ana ba’ey mishal b-shlamek?]
+[open-bracket]Ana ba’ey mishal b-shlamek?]
 I asked her.

-[What?]
+[open-bracket]What?]

-[It’s a simple question, Ana.
+[open-bracket]It’s a simple question, Ana.
 Ana ba’ey mishal b-shlamek?]

-[Aaron.
+[open-bracket]Aaron.
 Please.
 I don’t know what you think you’re doing.
 But you have to trust me.]

-[Ana ba’ey mishal b-shlamek?]
+[open-bracket]Ana ba’ey mishal b-shlamek?]

-[I’m sorry, Aaron.
+[open-bracket]I’m sorry, Aaron.
 I don’t know what you mean.]

 The ball court was swarming with shades now.
 Jane was trying to twist the kabbalah into something, but the Drug Lord was matching her every movement, unraveling her work before anything she did could take effect.

-[Samyazaz,] I said.
-[You tried so hard.
+[open-bracket]Samyazaz,] I said. [open-bracket]You tried so hard.
 You almost had me.
 And why shouldn’t you?
 Anything Ana can think, you can think.
 Anything she can feel, you feel.
 And what are we humans, you asked yourself, besides bundles of thoughts and feelings?
 So easy to play.
 So easy to manipulate.
 Well, maybe.
 But there’s one thing you’ll never be able to do.
 One part of being human that God’s own laws decree you can never copy, no matter how hard you try.
 You forgot one thing, Samyazaz.
 And that was – ANGELS CAN’T UNDERSTAND ARAMAIC!]

 I grabbed my branch from the ground and hit Ana as hard as I could.
 At the same time, I took all of my rage, all of my love for Ana and anger at anyone who would dare to harm her, and sent it through the telepathic link, a weaponized scream of hatred and defiance.